kotae4/lab-esp-and-aimbot/Chapter 4 - Writing The ESP/README.md

 ### Part 2 Codebase ###
 Anyway, I'll push this commit now before we move on to the rest.<br>
 You can view the codebase at this point in time here: https://github.com/kotae4/lab-esp-and-aimbot/tree/Part2Chapter4 <br>
+Please note that the guide itself will be changed over time so you should always use the 'main' branch for the non-code portion.<br>

 ## Part 3 - ESP Functionality ##
 Now, let's work on our first major goal: name ESP.
 We want to draw each player's name over their head.<br>